 “The modern thief can steal more with a computer than with a gun; Tomorrow’s terrorist may be able to do more damage with a keyboard than with a bomb.”

 – National Research Council, “Computers at Risk”

-Over the years, the cyber attacks have grown in leaps and bounds.
+Over the years, the cyberattacks have grown in leaps and bounds.
 The concept of an organization limiting its business operations strictly within the organizational space is not possible anymore.
 The complete visibility of nay business is long gone with the advent of data-driven digitally interconnected business enterprise.
-Today we operate in the age of extended enterprise where external stakeholders like service providers and vendors and contractors have access to business networks to deliver value.
+Today, we operate in the age of extended enterprise where external stakeholders like service providers and vendors and contractors have access to business networks to deliver value.
 Additionally, employees are more digitally agile and active in social media networks.
-It is also a common practice for the office staff to use personal mobile devices to connect to corporate IT networks for the completion of their daily tasks, as and when the requirement arises.
+It is also a common practice for the office staff to use personal mobile devices connected to corporate IT networks for the completion of their daily tasks, as and when the requirement arises.